2023 University of Manchester protests

+The 2023 University of Manchester protests were student protests and a rent strike at the University of Manchester in England.
+The protests began on 19 January 2023 and ended on 17 December 2023.

+Background

-The 2023 University of Manchester protest is an ongoing student protest and rent strike at the University of Manchester in England.
-The protest was a reaction to the living conditions in university accommodation provided by the University of Manchester and the cost of living crisis.
-The goals of the protesters are for a 30% reduction in rent for halls of residence and 30% of the October payment to be refunded, no rent increases for the next three years, to make 40% of student halls affordable, as per NUS guidelines, and for no disciplinary action to be taken against the protesters.
+The protests were in reaction to living conditions in university accommodation provided by the University of Manchester and the cost of living crisis.
+The goals of the protesters were for a 30% reduction in rent for halls of residence, 30% of the October payment to be refunded, no rent increases for the next three years, to make 40% of student halls affordable (as per NUS guidelines), and for no disciplinary action to be taken against the protesters.
+The students said issues included rat infestations, leaks, mould, and high rent during the cost of living crisis.